andrew/ultimate-awesome/README.md

 - [Awesome-LLM-Self-Consistency](https://github.com/SuperBruceJia/Awesome-LLM-Self-Consistency) - Awesome LLM Self-Consistency: a curated list of Self-consistency in Large Language Models.
 - [awesome-libsm64](https://github.com/SuperSonicHub1/awesome-libsm64) - A collection of things made with libsm64.
 - [awesome-quantum-chemistry](https://github.com/twoXes/awesome-quantum-chemistry) - Quantum Chemistry is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
-- [awesome-on-device-AI](https://github.com/ysyisyourbrother/awesome-on-device-AI) - A curated list of awesome projects and papers for AI on Mobile/IoT/Edge devices.
-Everything is continuously updating.
-Welcome contribution!.
 - [awesome-medsec](https://github.com/zseha/awesome-medsec) - A curated list of awesome projects, libraries, and tools for MedSec.
 - [awesome-startups](https://github.com/alec-c4/awesome-startups) - Curated list of awesome resources for startups.
 - [awesome-machine-learning-startups-munich](https://github.com/alxschwrz/awesome-machine-learning-startups-munich) - A list of machine learning & artificial intelligence startups in Munich (Germany).